 Iraq’s population is divided between Shiite and Sunni Muslims.
 Iraq is home to the second-largest population of Shiite Muslims, after Iran.
-Iraq’s Christian population has suffered severely at the hands of Islamists, decreasing from more than 1.2 million to less than 300,000 since the fall of the Ba’ath Party’s rule in 2003.
+Iraq’s Christian population has suffered severely at the hands of Islamists, decreasing from more than 1.2 million to fewer than 300,000 as the country has suffered from continual war and instability for more than two decades.

 Christian converts from Islam are abused and rejected by their families.
-In addition, they may be killed or persecuted by tribe members, government authorities or extremist groups.
+In addition, they may be killed or persecuted by clan or tribe members, government authorities or extremist groups.